-ESSEX PARTNERSHIP UNIVERSITY Y NHS FT Every individual with connection/interest in EPUT can attend the EPUT forum, which is held once a quarter by the Patient Experience and Volunteers team as an opportunity to ask people and communities what matters most to them and where "citizens" feel EPUT should be targeting their energy.
+ESSEX PARTNERSHIP UN NIVERSIT Y NHS FT Every individual with connection/interest in EPUT can attend the EPUT forum, which is held once a quarter by the Patient Experience and Volunteers team as an opportunity to ask people and communities what matters most to them and where "citizens" feel EPUT should be targeting their energy.
 This gives all patients the opportunity to provide feedback on their experiences of care.
 On average, the diabetes service scores 4.86 out of 5 for patient experience according to iWGC feedback.
 Positive patient experiences are evidence by thank you cards and emails that we receive.
-Domain 1: Commission ed or provided services overall rating 9.4
+Domain 1: Commissio ned or provided services overall rating 9.4

 ESSEX PARTNERSHIP UNIVERSITY NHS FT Domain Outcome Evidence Rating Owner (Dept/Lead) Domain 2: Workforce health and well-being 2A: When at work, staff are provided with support to manage obesity, diabetes, asthma, COPD and mental health conditions Wellbeing, health and any issues currently affecting a staff member are embedded into staff appraisals and supervision process to monitor staff health and wellbeing.
 Health and Wellbeing Toolkit available to all staff, aligns to NHS England Health and Wellbeing Framework and provides advice on physical, financial and mental wellbeing.
 Subjects include addiction, work-life balance and flexible working.
 Provision of flexible working as well as special leave policy to ensure staff are able to request time for their health and wellbeing, especially for those wishing for maternal or paternal leave and those seeking leave for treatment of long term conditions of carer's leave.
 New Occupational Health Provider PAM (People Asset Management) provide support with health and wellbeing issues, and can provide assessments for reasonable adjustments in the workplace.
 The service offers free and confidential support, guidance and counselling 24/7, with an option for referral to specialised support (debt, legal, bereavement, relationship support and trauma).
-Accessible val live hub app available to EPUT staff and access to live counsellors and support.
+Accessible via live hub app available to EPUT staff and access to live counsellors and support.
 Breakdown of Occupational Health access available to Employee Experience Team, Wellbeing Lead can access this data (appointments, access time, health surveillance, vaccinations, service usage) and used to drive initiatives and identify hot-spot areas.
 Health and Wellbeing sessions provided throughout the year by the Employee Experience Team, covering key topics including menopause, men's health awareness and support during difficult events.
 EPUT staff intranet pages have many health and wellbeing pages with links and resources.
-These include physical activity, sleep, healthy eating, staying hydrated, stopping smoking, substance misuse, resilience, mindfulness, finance and our Cycle-to-Work scheme.
-EDI pages available support staff Acceptance and Commitment Therapy 1.42 Equality Advisor - Gary Brisco
+These include physical activity, sleep, health and wellbeing pages with links and resources.
+These include physical activity, sleep, health and wellbeing training techniques.
+This teaches participants skills to support psychological flexibility and resilience.
+"ACT for You" w 1.42 Equality Advisor - Gary Brisco